 There are many exciting career opportunities.
 There are also new jobs developing as technology changes and as sustainable green skills development becomes a major factor to save the planet from global warming.
-In the merSETA's domain, there are five economic sub-sectors, namely Metal and Engineering, Auto Manufacturing, Motor Retail and Component Manufacturing, New Tyre Manufacturing and the Plastics Manufacturers
+In the merSETA's domain, there are six economic sub-sectors, namely Metals and Engineering, Auto Manufacturing, Motor Retail, Tyre Manufacturing, Plastics Manufacturing and Automitive Components Manufacturing.